Lessons from Formally Verified Deployed Software Systems (Extended version): Verification approaches

-The Coq framework \cite{Coq:21} relies on a different logical basis: constructive intuitionistic type theory.
-The Coq language serves as both a specification language and a programming language.
-A formal proof in Coq, according to the Curry–Howard correspondence, has an associated program with a suitable type.
+The Rocq framework \cite{Rocq:25}, referred to in this article's system descriptions as Coq, its name until March 2025, relies on a different logical basis: constructive intuitionistic type theory.
+The Rocq language serves as both a specification language and a programming language.
+A formal proof in Rocq, according to the Curry–Howard correspondence, has an associated program with a suitable type.
 It is possible to extract a program, guaranteed correct, directly from the proof.